 - help you learn to identify and avoid plagiarism.

-Associate Dean Richard Redner and Assistant Dean John Bury of the Graduate School invite you to join us for this important discussion.
+Associate Dean Richard Redner of the Graduate School invites you to join us for this important discussion.

 Class size is limited; please RSVP to reserve your seat.